tomkersten/chili_videos/README.md

 ## PROBLEMS:

-1. Does not support authenticated requests
+1. Does not support authenticated requests to Transload.it yet.
+You probably don't want to use this on "public" CP/RM installations quite yet.
+This will be implementd soon...
 1. If users click the "submit" button multiple times on the upload form, they may get duplicate video transcriptions
 1. There is not currently support for a default "still" thumbnail image